redplane/ngx-MapQuest/README.md

 - ```index.html```: Application entry html file.

 ### Project commnands.
-- `ng serve`: Bundle and publish project files.
+- `ng s`: Bundle and publish project files.
 Files which are generated will be placed inside `dist` folder.
 - `npm build --prod`: Bundle and start watching project.
 This is for development stage.
 Browser will be reloaded automatically when changes are detected.

 ### Added plugins: